ibm-cloud-docs/openwhisk/actions_web.md

       ```
       {: pre}

-    Example output:
+    **Example output**
     ```
     Jane
     ```
     {: screen}

   In stardard actions, query parameters, form data, and JSON object body entities are all treated as dictionaries, and their values are directly accessible as action input properties.
 This behavior is not the case for web actions, which handle HTTP request entities, or when the web action receives an entity that is not a JSON object.
   {: note}

   f.
 You can set the `Content-Type` by either.
   * Running the following cURL command.